Mary Ann Horton: Diversity work

-showed that the cost of THB coverage, previously believed to be very high, is actually very low, less than 40 cents per US resident per year.
+showed that the cost of THB coverage, previously believed to be very high, was actually very low, less than 18 cents per US resident per year.
 This data, combined with the HRC CEI points, has led to increased coverage of THBs by large employers.

 On October 28, 2022, the 25th anniversary of Lucent's nondiscrimination policy, Horton released a memoir, Trailblazer: Lighting the Path for Transgender Equality in Corporate America recounting her life as a transgender woman and as a trans activist.

 Current status

 Horton currently resides in Poway, California.

 Horton is retired from Sempra Energy as a Principal EMS Programmer/Analyst.
 (In this case, EMS stands for energy management system, a SCADA control system.)

-Horton is also a consultant on transgender workplace issues and on UNIX and Internet technology.
+Horton is also a keynote speaker and author.
 She owns Red Ace Technology Solutions, providing discounted web hosting services to nonprofit organizations and small businesses.